MP-Gadget/MP-Gadget/README.rst

 Massively Parallel Cosmological SPH Simulation Software - MP-Gadget.

+An out of date source code browser may be found here:
-`Source code browser <https://mp-gadget.github.io/MP-Gadget/classes.html>`_ (may be slightly out-sync from current master branch)
+`Source code browser <https://mp-gadget.github.io/MP-Gadget/classes.html>`_

 Description
 -----------

-This version of Gadget is derived from main P-Gadget / Gadget-2.
-It is the source code used to run the BlueTides simulation (http://bluetides-project.org).
+This version of Gadget is derived from main P-Gadget / Gadget-2, with the gravity solver algorithm from Gadget-4.
+It is the source code used to run the BlueTides and ASTRID simulations (http://bluetides-project.org).
+MP-Gadget requires GSL and a C compiler with OpenMP 4.5 support.

 The infrastructure is heavily reworked.
 As a summary: